jlogosselin666/multipage-website/README.md

 # multipage-website
-this personal project, built using HTML, CSS &amp; JS helped me understand the fundamentals of web development
+this personal project helped me understand the fundamentals of web development using HTML, CSS and JavaScript